From the shore of Avoca’s lake to The Entrance’s lagoon, every weekend, somewhere on the Coast, a local market springs to life.

 The biggest undercover markets on the Coast, Shelly Beach Markets are as cool and quirky as the fuchsia flamingos they have become synonymous with.
 Boasting everything from fudge to fairy floss and flavoured pop corn; bespoke bibs to boho bassinets and cupcakes, candles and cushions galore – there’s so much diversity, creativity and originality on display, it can take hours to get around to every stall.
 The markets are held from 9am to 2pm on the last Saturday of the month at Tuggerah Lakes Secondary College (the old Entrance High School).

-Spring also sees the return of the biannual French Country Market.
-The red, blue and white bunting will again be strung at Chertsey Primary School, Springfield, on Saturday November 12.
-With baguettes in baskets, French fries in cardboard cones, vintage Champagne ice buckets, soap from Marseille and general bric-a-brac, they are the markets du jour for local Francophiles.
+Spring sees the return of the biannual French Country Market.
+The red, blue and white bunting will again be strung at Chertsey Primary School, Springfield, on Saturday November 10.
+With baguettes in baskets, French fries in cardboard cones, vintage Champagne ice buckets, soap from Marseille and general bric-a-brac, it’s the market du jour for local Francophiles.

 Coastal Chic Tip: While most stallholders now have handy mobile Eftpos options, it’s always handy to have some cash in your purse when you head to a market